When selling meat or cheese that is sold precisely by weight, you will want to:

 Unselect global inventory

-In most cases, for example cuts of meat or wheels of cheese, you will want to uncheck "global inventory."
-There may be some scenarios, for instance with ground meat or bulk apples, where global inventory may be appropriate.
+In most cases, for example cuts of meat or wheels of cheese, you will want to uncheck Manage Stock Globally.
+There are some scenarios, for instance with ground meat or bulk apples, where managing stock globally may be appropriate.

 Choose appropriate units of weight